Employee Offboarding — an Easy Opportunity to Boost Your Branding

 - Is there anything you would change about our employee offboarding process?

-For the most part, organisations wrap things up after conducting exit interviews.
+For the most part, organizations wrap things up after conducting exit interviews.

 But what if you didn’t end your relationship there?